 Housing Polic es SA Objective Effects DM1 DM2 DM3 DM4 DM5 DM6 accessible landscape nearby heritage asse local character, which DM6 would help to er amenity areas.
 This volts.
-DM4 and DM1 would also help to properties that the function on, supported accomm vould help to ensure the ld help to ensure new seserve and potentially eand operation of districtivation of districtivation. e development makes a student accommodation enhance the setting of a et and local centres in B a positive contribution to and new homes avoic any nearby heritage as o the setting of any I adverse impacts on sets.
+DM4 and DM1 would also help to properties that the function on, supported accomm vould help to ensure the ld help to ensure new seserve and potentially eand operation of districtivation of districtivation. e development makes a student accommodation enhance the setting of a et and local centres in B a positive contribution to a and new homes avoic any nearby heritage as o the setting of any I adverse impacts on sets.
 Recommendations None.
-SAO 15: Score + 0 0 0 0 0 To protect Uncertainty M L L L L L and enhance the quality of Duration S-LT N/A N/A N/A N/A N/A water Direct/Indirect D N/A N/A N/A N/A N/A features and resources Reversible/Irreversible R N/A N/A N/A N/A N/A and to reduce Positive effects DM1 requires the pro vision of water butts a nd this could make a m eaning contribution tow ards more sustainable water consumption. the risk of flooding Recommendations It is considered to be Strategy Policy CS9. likely that most propos sals would be required t to incorporate SuDS in to the development, in line with Core Score 0 + 0 0 0 + Uncertainty L L L L L L SAO 16: Duration N/A S-LT N/A N/A N/A S-LT To guard Direct/Indirect N/A ID N/A N/A N/A D against land contamination Reversible/Irreversible N/A R N/A N/A N/A R & encourage re-use of brownfield within urban boundary & to protect soil resources Positive effects gardens can be an im DM2 would limit the roloss of greenfield land likely to be situated o DM6 permits develop 11 would help to ensure that new residential development incorporates adequate private amenity space.
-These spaces and redens can be an important refuge for ecologically valuable soils in Blackpool.
-12 would limit the rate at which backfill and residential garden sites are developed upon.
-This would be expected to hep limit the sof greenfield land found in these locations.
-At the same time, any development that is permitted in these locations would be ely to be situated on brownfield land and so DM2 could help to encourage a relatively efficient management of land resources.
-16 permits development in district and local centres, as well as town centres, where it is expected that development would be king place on brownfield land.
-Recommendations dopts best practice for t takes place on previor sustainable soil manag
+SAO 15: Score + 0 0 0 0 0 To protect Uncertainty M L L L L L and enhance the quality of Duration S-LT N/A N/A N/A N/A N/A water Direct/Indirect D N/A N/A N/A N/A N/A features and resources Reversible/Irreversible R N/A N/A N/A N/A N/A and to reduce Positive effects DM1 requires the pro vision of water butts a nd this could make a m eaning contribution tow ards more sustainable water consumption. the risk of flooding Recommendations It is considered to be Strategy Policy CS9. likely that most propos sals would be required t to incorporate SuDS in to the development, in line with Core Score 0 + 0 0 0 + Uncertainty L L L L L L SAO 16: Duration N/A S-LT N/A N/A N/A S-LT To guard Direct/Indirect N/A ID N/A N/A N/A D against land contamination Reversible/Irreversible N/A R N/A N/A N/A R & encourage re-use of brownfield within urban boundary & to protect soil resources Positive effects gardens can be an im DM2 would limit the roless of greenfield land likely to be situated o portant refuge for eco ate at which backfill ar d found in these location n brownfield land and ment in district and loc tial development incorp logically valuable soils nd residential garden sit ons.
+At the same time, a so DM2 could help to e cal centres, as well as to in Blackpool. tes are developed upor any development that is ncourage a relatively e n.
+This would be expect s permitted in these loc fficient management of ed to hep limit the ations would be land resources.
+Recommendations It is recommended that, where development takes place on previously undeveloped land, the Council seeks to ensure the construction phase adopts best practice for sustainable soil management to avoid any unnecessary excavation, erosion or contamination of soils.